 Know your audience and create content specifically for them.
-Make sure that the content fits their interests and it will be easier than ever to keep the attention of your viewers.
+Make sure that the content fits their interests, and it will be easier to keep the attention of your viewers.
 To do this right, make sure you create buyer personas and tailor your content to fit them.

 Make It Media Rich

-Make sure that your content isn’t just fluff if it’s longer in length.
-You need to create valuable, educational tools if you want your audience to stick around.
+Make sure that your content isn’t just fluff if it’s longer.
+You need to create valuable educational tools if you want your audience to stick around.

 Make sure that longer content qualifies as a resource.
 Maybe it’s something they need now or will save later.
 But regardless, make sure that your audience has a reason to continue reading.

 There are places where you should try to keep things short for your audience.
 Then, there are places where it’s worth it to try to get them to remember you.
 Just like most marketing tactics, it is critical to maintain a balance of long and short content tactics to keep a generation of multitaskers on track.